The Ultimate Guide to Franchising Your Business

-If you’re interested in franchising your business, you’re in the right place.
-This guide will provide you with a detailed understanding of franchising, get you on the right track, and help you avoid pitfalls and win at franchising.
-If you are confused about this stuff, you’re not alone – we’re here to help.
+If you’re interested in franchising your business, you’re in the right place This guide will provide you with a detailed understanding of franchising, get you on the right track, and help you franchise the right way.
+If you’re concerned about doing it right and avoiding missteps, you’re not alone – we’re here to help.

 Below are links to help you navigate through the topics covered in this Ultimate Guide.

 Franchising is regulated and requires compliance with federal and state franchise laws.

-A franchise disclosure document, also called an FDD, is the legal document you need to sell franchises.
-It’s required by federal and state law, and is the legal foundation for your franchise.
-You are required to give prospective franchisees your FDD no less than 14 days prior to signing any agreement with a franchisee or accepting any payments from a franchisee.
+The franchise disclosure document, also called the FDD, is the legal document you’ll need to sell franchises.
+It’s required by federal and state law and is the legal foundation for your franchise.
+You are required to give prospective franchisees your FDD no less than 14 days before signing any agreement with a franchisee or accepting any payments from a franchisee.

 The FDD is broken down into 23 mandated sections with each section referred to as an “Item.”
 Each Item is intended to inform a prospective franchisee about you, your franchise, and the legal obligations between you and your future franchisees.
 This includes information about royalties, territories, start-up costs, and more.

 Simply put, it’s all the legal stuff packaged up in one document before you can offer or sell a franchise.

 Yes.
 Your FDD has to be updated at least annually.
 In franchise registration states, the FDD must be approved and registered with state regulators before you can offer or sell a franchise in that state.
-There are some states that require franchise filings or business opportunity filings before you can sell any franchises.
+There are also some states that require franchise filings or business opportunity filings before you can sell a franchise.
 Learn more about when an FDD expires and must be updated.